Undergraduate Course: Psychology 2A (PSYL08011)

 ||Availability||Available to all students

-The course will cover four core areas of psychology, building on topics addressed in Psychology 1A and Psychology 1B.
+The course will cover four core areas of psychology, building on the introductory lectures to many topics addressed in Psychology 1A and Psychology 1B.

-The course will consist of four lecture blocks (one per area) of six lectures each, plus additional lectures covering broader historical, conceptual and methodological topics that relate to multiple areas of psychology and ethical issues in research and publishing.
+The course will consist of four thematic lecture blocks of six lectures each, grouped into two double-blocks.
+Before each double-block, there will be two to three lectures covering broader conceptual and methodological topics that cut across multiple areas of psychology (observational and qualitative approaches to psychology, literature search and summarizing and meta-analysis, and ethical issues in research and publishing).

-Each lecture block will be accompanied by a lecture content-oriented tutorial and a lab that teaches and enhances a general research-related or transferable skill.
+Each thematic lecture block will be accompanied by a lecture content-oriented small-group tutorial and a lab that teaches and enhances a general research-related or transferable skill (literature search, psychological testing, study design).

-Halfway through the course is Activity Week, when typical lectures, labs and tutorials are suspended.
-Any Activity Week activities are not assessed.
+Halfway through the course, in week 6, is Activity Week, when typical lectures, labs and tutorials are suspended.
+The Activity Week consists of group-based hands-on activities that illustrate the course content as well as teach transferable skills.
+The Activity week activities are not assessed.

 Information for Visiting Students